xenofem's diceware wordlist

-tldr: I made a dice-based passphrase wordlist, each word has a unique 3-letter prefix so you only need to type the first 3 letters of each word in your passphrase!
-You can also get it as a print-and-staple zine, and a python script to generate passphrases.
+tldr: I made a dice-based passphrase wordlist where each word has a unique 3-letter prefix, so you only need to type the first 3 letters of each word in your passphrase.
+You can also get it as a print-and-staple zine, or a python script to generate passphrases.

 Background